-The key to mastering these phone tips for car salesmen is recognizing that the car market has changed.
-Specifically, that car customers have changed.
-They have different needs now, and much higher expectations.
+The key to mastering these phone tips for car salesmen is recognizing this shift.
+Car customers have different needs these days, along with much higher expectations!

 Customers come to dealerships armed with safety ratings, car accident reports, Blue Book estimates, and more.
 They aren’t really there to hear your sales pitch.
 In many cases, they’ve already located a car from your online inventory and they’re only there for a test drive.

 When a customer calls into your dealership, it’s the same deal.
 They’ve done their research, they’ve already decided on the make and model they want, what features they need, etc. Odds are, they’re only after specific information about a car in your inventory, or questions about your financing.

 How you handle customers’ questions and concerns over the phone will determine whether you’ll ever meet them in person on the lot.
 That’s why we assembled these 15 essential phone tips for car salesmen.

 Most phones, whether a desk model or a cell phone, come with an option to plug in a headset.
 Use it.
 When you’re on the phone with a customer, it helps when you’re free to use your hands.
 Even though the customer can’t see you, the ability to gesture with your hands can make you more comfortable.
 You’re also free to use the computer or take notes without awkwardly pinning the phone between your cheek and shoulder.